pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 This diagram tries to summarize the key storage requirements for SAS.
 Let’s start with the persistent storage requirements first.

 _Persistent storage_ is required for 2 purposes mainly:
 - for keeping configuration data created by the stateful services (like Consul, Redis etc.).
 This storage requirement is mandatory for the deployment.
-The storage needs to be made available through the Kubernetes CSI API and SAS requires persistent volumes in both RWO and RWX access mode.
+The storage needs to be made available through the Kubernetes CSI API and [SAS requires persistent volumes in both RWO and RWX access modes](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0ampbltwqgkjkn1j3qogztsbbu0.htm#n0mmuxy47s2nnrn1l5rfb5fxtb4d).
 - for keeping (file-based) business data.
 Strictly speaking this is optional, but it’s a very common situation that existing file shares with business data (SAS datasets, CSV files, Excel etc.) have to be made available to the SAS compute pods.
 These collections of files are either accessed through the CSI API (in RWX mode) or they could also be mounted directly to the pods using a direct NFS configuration etc. It’s important to state that poor disk I/O performance can turn into a real bottleneck for users of the Viya platform.

 Dynamic volume provisioning is provided by the in-tree and CSI vSphere storage provider for OpenShift on VMware vSphere.
 OpenShift Data Foundation (ODF) provides even more flexibility as it can also provide object and file storage with both RWO and RWX access modes.